 \section{Introduction}

-With the proliferation of social media and blogs where everyone can post and share content, professional accounts from news organisations and governments aren't any longer the sole reporters of public events \cite{kapoor2018advances}.
-Posting a tweet, video or writing an editorial that goes viral and reaches millions of individuals is now more accessible for ordinary citizens \cite{mills2012virality}.
-This means anyone can post their views in social media, which in turn enables the use of social media as a data source for public opinion mining.
-This is providing a goldmine for nowcasting public opinion by aggregating the stances expressed in individual social media posts on a particular issue.
+With the proliferation of social media and blogs that enable anyone to post and share content, professional accounts from news organisations and governments aren't any longer the sole reporters of events of public interest \cite{kapoor2018advances}.
+Posting a tweet or a video, or writing an article that goes viral and reaches millions of individuals is now more accessible to ordinary citizens \cite{mills2012virality}.
+Where anyone can post their views on social media, the use of social media gains ground as a data source for public opinion mining.
+This data source provides a goldmine for nowcasting public opinion by aggregating the stances expressed by individual social media posts on a particular issue.

-Research in stance detection has recently attracted an increasing interest \cite{Kucuk2019}.
-While there are different applications of stance detection.
-One such application includes determining the stance of posts as supporting, denying, querying or commenting on a rumour, which is in turn used as a proxy to predict the likely veracity of the rumour in question \cite{Zubiaga2016,zubiaga2018discourse,hardalov2021survey}.
-Another application, which is the focus of this paper, is the definition of stance detection as a three-way classification ask where the stance of each post is one of supporting, opposing or neutral \cite{augenstein2016stance}.
-This in turn enables mining public opinion as the aggregate of stances of a large collection of posts.
+Research in stance detection has recently attracted an increasing interest \cite{Kucuk2019}, with two main directions.
+One of the directions includes determining the stance of posts as supporting, denying, querying or commenting on a rumour, which is used as a proxy to predict the likely veracity of the rumour in question \cite{Zubiaga2016,zubiaga2018discourse,hardalov2021survey}.
+The other direction, which is the focus of this paper, defines stance detection as a three-way classification task where the stance of each post is one of supporting, opposing or neutral \cite{augenstein2016stance}, indicating the viewpoint of a post towards a particular issue.
+This enables mining public opinion as the aggregate of stances of a large collection of posts.

-In using stance detection to mine public opinion, most research has formalised the task as one where a static, temporally restricted dataset is used for evaluation.
-While this enables furthering research in stance detection on benchmark datasets, it presents important limitations due to the challenges of applying the stance detection models on datasets collected over different periods of time.
-Due to the rapidly evolving nature of social media content, as well as the rapid evolution of people's opinions, a model trained on an old dataset may no longer be as accurate for new data.
-This review paper discusses the different factors that impact evolving changes in public opinion and their impact on stance detection, discussing previous work studying this problem.
+In using stance detection to mine public opinion, most research has been operationalised by evaluating on temporally constrained datasets.
+This presents important limitations when one wants to apply the models on temporally distant test datasets, as recent studies demonstrate.
+Due to the rapidly evolving nature of social media content, as well as the rapid evolution of people's opinions, a model trained on an old dataset may not perform at the same level on new data \cite{alkhalifa2021opinions}.
+This review paper discusses the different factors that impact evolving changes in public opinion and their impact on stance detection models, discussing previous work studying this problem.